UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

     # the file name should be the desired homepage file for your website located in the directory named in the previous line
     index index.html;
     # this line is for the domain name you chose
+    # make sure the domain name matches the one you bought!
     server_name phry.me lol.phry.me;

     # these lines will help protect users from accessing raw files in your repository folder